Counsellors

 Do you provide counselling treatments to ICBC customers injured in a car crash?
 Here are a few things you should know.

-In order for ICBC to consider treatment funding, you must meet the definition of a "counsellor" as per the
+In order for ICBC to consider treatment funding, you must meet the definition of a "counsellor" as per the Insurance (Vehicle) Regulation.

 Invoicing and reporting

-Counsellors approved to treat ICBC customers and who have met ICBC's vendor number requirements may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to
+Counsellors approved to treat ICBC customers and who have met ICBC's vendor number requirements may use the Health Care Provider Invoicing and Reporting (HCPIR) application or the Health Care Provider Portal (HCPP) to submit invoices and reports directly to ICBC.

-Note: Social workers providing counselling services are exempt from GST and must invoice for sessions using the
+Note: Social workers providing counselling services are exempt from GST and must invoice for sessions using the manual invoicing and document submission.

-Immediate family members may be eligible for grief counselling support to cope with the loss of their loved one involved in a crash that occurred May 1, 2021, or later.
-Invoices for these counselling sessions must be submitted using the
+Immediate family members may be eligible for grief counselling support to cope with the loss of their loved one involved in a crash May 1, 2021 or later.

 Report templates